Back to Index Page:

 The Nevada class disappears, those two ships become a third Pennsylvania and a fourth New Mexico.

-The Tennessee remains a class of three while the Colorado goes to its original four ship class.
+The Tennessee goes to a class of three while the Colorado upsizes to its original four ship class.

 That balances out the extra two Konishi class ships I give the Japanese.